scottdavidschroederjr/challengerStats/readme.md

 - clean up visually on display site
 - make this readme into a better explantion of the project itself
 - clean up code to inhance readability
+- add static API key as a secret in the project so I don't have to keep adding and remove the daily one that changes